Think about how long it takes to pour a cup of coffee.

 Though this firewall has a lot of benefits, its main drawback is that it can be very expensive.
-More expensive, in fact, than actually outsourcing your technical support to a third-party company that will manage and watch your network 24/7 for all 365 days of the year.
+More expensive, in fact, than actually utilizing outsourced IT support to a third-party company that will manage and watch your network 24/7 for all 365 days of the year.

 The main drawback to this kind of firewall is time and price.
 These firewalls must be configured manually for each new user which can take a lot of time.
 And the application must manually examine packets of data which is also time intensive.